tlack/xxl/README.md

 ## Status

-Kinda works.
-Usually starts at least.
-Definitely not suitable for real use.
-See "Missing features" below
+Gross, crumbly work in progress.
+Kinda works when it compiles.
+Definitely *not suitable* for serious work just yet.
+See also "not yet implemented" below.

 ## Examples